loginom/loginom-help-en-omegat/data/processors/func/calc-func/datetime.md

 * Argument: the string expression containing date/time in ISO 8601 format

-Function converts the string containing the date/time in ISO 8601 format into the "Date/Time" value. Если в аргументе указано смещение времени относительно UTC, то дата/время приводится к текущей временной зоне.
+Function converts the string containing the date/time in ISO 8601 format into the "Date/Time" value.
+If time offset relative to UTC is specified in the argument, date/time are set to the current time zone.
 Otherwise, date/time remains unchanged.

 ## Minute